tokestermw/blog-static/content/posts/frequentist-bayesian-talking-points-memo.md

 status: draft

-So I tried to formulate some talking points to try and fit into the bootcamp format for the purposes of learning Bayesian statistics^<span class="margin">^ So at least you can use PyMC w/o guilt</span>.
+So I tried to formulate some talking points to try and fit into the bootcamp format for the purposes of learning Bayesian statistics.
 Here it goes:

 1. When we're analyzing data, we are usually interested in ... data.
 2. For data, we create a **model** that we think fits to the data.